 By listening to your child, you get to know him more.
 Doing so will make him feel that you are interested in his life.
 This will in turn help to strengthen the bond between you two.

-Talking to your child that are of interest to him could help him open up to you.
+Talking to your child about things that are of interest to him could help him open up to you.
 In this way, you could initiate conversations more easily and get to know your child better.

-7. Give Full Attention while Talking
+7. Give Full Attention While Talking

 Always maintain eye contact while talking to your child.
 By doing so, you will make sure your child believes that you are listening and what he’s saying is of utmost importance to you.